 The Brigade offers consultancy from the Senior Officers, the local Fire Control Officers (FCOs) and Captain.
 The consultation carries no charge as we are here to help and encourage landowners.
 For further questions or queries contact FCO Mark Fisher 0419 945 348 or email firstname.lastname@example.org, or Captain Matt Muir 0408 745 558, email email@example.com

 The information above applies to the months that don’t require a Permit To Burn.
 Visit the City Of Busselton website here for details on when a permit is required.
-Burning Permits are required at least until 26 May, 2017.
+Burning Permits are required from November 2, 2017 until May 12, 2018.